 It's not much different than finding the exact toy you wanted under the tree on Christmas morning---only to find Santa didn’t include batteries.

-Checklist for Helping Senior Citizens Successfully Use Technology Gifts
+A Simple Checklist for Helping Senior Citizens Successfully Use Technology Gifts

 If your senior citizen is well-versed in technology or is just naturally curious about gadgets and is happy trouble shooting all afternoon, please disregard this section.